 This differs from country to country.
 There are many assessments of node localisation that have shown significant cost savings for the hospital.
 Follow this link to get in touch with your nearest sales distribution partner directly.

-Begin by drawing 2 ml of the Magtrace® node marker via a sterile needle into an appropriate sterile hypodermic syringe and check the quantity.
+Begin by drawing 2 ml of the Magtrace® lymphatic tracer via a sterile needle into an appropriate sterile hypodermic syringe and check the quantity.

-Administer the Magtrace® node marker by subcutaneous injection into interstitial tissue, and follow with 5 minutes vigorous massage at the injection site.
+Administer the Magtrace® lymphatic tracer by subcutaneous injection into interstitial tissue, and follow with 5 minutes vigorous massage at the injection site.
 Surgeons should wait at least 20 minutes before attempting transcutaneous measurement of the axilla.

 Proceed with the incision only after obtaining a clear transcutaneous signal with the Sentimag® probe.
 Migration time may be prolonged due to high age, obesity and large cup size.